mossbanay/Psychology-3-4/Glossary.md

 Memory is defined as the processing, storage and retrival of information accquired through learning, i.e a neurological representation of a past event.

+### Mnemonic device

+A mnemonic device is a technique that is used to improve the capacity or longevity of memory.

+Examples of mnemonic devices include:
+- Acronyms
+- Acrostics
+- Narrative chaining

 ### Motor neurons
 ##### Also known as efferent neurons

 Motor neurons are specialised nerve cells that carry messages to skeletal muscles causing them to contract or relax.
 These messages contain only voluntary muscle movements.

+### Narrative chaining

+Narrative chaining refers to the construction of a story that links items together in order to aid memory.

+For example, if trying to remember the words [worm, bus, wings, kite, rock, egg], you might construct a tale that goes something like this.

+"The worm biting onto a string connected to a kite was strapped onto a fast-moving bus veering out of control.
+The bus then crashed into a large rock, shattering all the eggs it carried."

 ### Normal waking consciousness (NWC)
 ##### See also altered states of consciousness (ASC)